GSA/ansible-https-proxy/README.md

 # HTTPS Proxy Role for Ansible

-Ansible role to set up nginx as a proxy, with the primary use case being HTTPS termination.
+Ansible role to set up nginx as a secure proxy.
+The primary use case is HTTPS termination for another service that can't do so on its own.

 ## Requirements